Whis blog explores the truth, from answers derived from scripture.

 “They have also built the high places of Baal, to burn their sons with fire for burnt offerings to Baal, which I never commanded nor spoke, nor did it come into My mind.”
 (Jer 19:5 MKJV)

 “Therefore, behold, the days come, says Jehovah, that this place shall no more be called Tophet, nor the valley of the son of Hinnom, but, The Valley of Slaughter.
 (Jer 19:6 MKJV)

 So, to reiterate, Hades is the grave in the orthodox view, but when Jesus dies and is resurrected we have a different view.
 Again, it is the “Timeline.”
 However, Jesus warns about hellfire using the term “Gehenna.”
-The background of Gehenna is a little more information that you never received at Church.

 So, in the period of the divided monarchy, the Valley was the site of a pagan altar known as Tophet. (approx. 626 B.C.)
 Parents sacrificed their children there to the god Molech.
 The bible singles out Ahaz and Manasseh, kings of Judah.
 As having led the way grotesque ritual.
 But scripture praises King Josiah for destroying this idolatrous altar during his reforms.

 Jeremiah, who was called as a prophet during Josiah’s reign, foretold that God would judge the Israelites for committing the awful abomination of human sacrifice, among other evils.
 The Lord would cause such destruction that the Valley of Hinnom would become a cemetery known as “The Valley of Slaughter.”

 “Do not marvel at this, for the hour is coming in which all who are in the graves shall hear His voice,” (Joh 5:28 MKJV)

 “and shall come forth, those who have done good to the resurrection of life, and those who have practiced evil to the resurrection of condemnation.”
 (Joh 5:29 MKJV)